MitchBradley/Grbl_Esp32-wiki/Using-Telnet.md

 ## Performance

 The performance for streaming gcode is not that fast.
-Here are the recommended setting for LaserGRbl
+Here are the recommended setting for LaserGRBL.

 <img src="http://www.buildlog.net/blog/wp-content/uploads/2018/10/telnet_lg.png" width="600">